Thank you for your interest in joining Teach!

 First and foremost, applicants must have an intense desire to learn – sometimes called a growth mindset.
-Our experience training thousands of teachers including the 2018 Louisiana State Teacher of the Year and the 2019 Milken Educator Award winner have shown that an applicant’s desire to learn is fundamental to their ability to effectively reach students.
+Our experience training thousands of teachers including the 2017 & 2018 Louisiana State Teachers of the Year and the 2019 Milken Educator Award winner have shown that an applicant’s desire to learn is fundamental to their ability to effectively reach students.

-Can I apply if I haven’t taken or passed required Praxis exams?
+Can I apply if I haven’t taken or passed the required Praxis (Core or Content) exams?

 What is the deadline to apply?